KunalPandey-675/cocolab/INSTALLATION.md

-# Installation Instructions for InfluencerConnect
+# Installation Instructions for Cocolab

 Follow these steps to get the project running on your local machine.